stanfordnlp/dspy/docs/index.rst

 Getting Started
 ****************

-We recommend checking out our `Getting Started Guide <./getting_started/overview.html>`_ to help you navigate the documentation based on your expertise.
+We recommend checking out our `Getting Started Guide <./getting_started/beginner/intro.html>`_ to help you understand how to work with DSPy.

 🗺️ Contributing
 *****************